What to do when your crop is done...

 Harvest your Greens

-Cut your Greens off at "soil" level with a nice sharp scissors or knife.
+Cut your Microgreens off at "soil" level with a nice sharp scissors or knife.
 Put them in a plastic bag - or something else if you like - and refrigerate them.
 Do not refrigerate them wet - they will perish in less time than sprouts!

-As a rule you water your Greens at least 12 hours before cutting and likely more like 24 hours, so they won't be wet.
+As a rule you water your Microgreens at least 12 hours before cutting and likely more like 24 hours, so they won't be wet.
 If you've grown a sparse crop you won't have to wait as long.

 So - you cut your dry but internally moist Greens off and refrigerate them.
 The Pea Shoots will last for many weeks.
 The Sunflower and Buckwheat Lettuce and all the rest will go limp after 7-10 days and though they'll still taste good you'll miss their terrific texture.
 These are really a gourmet item - so treat them as such.

-Eat More Greens + Grow More Often!
+Eat More Microgreens + Grow More Often!

 Cut Your Grass